sf-wdi-24/modules/week-10-angular/day-03/drill/readme.md

 *  The `puts` method actually places the contents in the file as opposed to the screen.
 *  The close method closes the file and finishes the process for us.
 We can always open the file again to write to it.

-**If you want to add contents to a file, use the "a" ("a" stands for append) argument as opposed to the "w".
+**If you want to add content to a file, use the "a" ("a" stands for append) argument as opposed to the "w".
 The "w" will erase the contents that exist on a file before you write to it.**

 ## Close a File

-To close a file you can simply chain `.close` to what you are referencing the file as.
+To close a file you can simply chain `.close` to what you are calling the file.
 For example:

 ```rb
 somefile.close